Tornado Intercept Vehicle: TIV 2

 Casey and his team developed and built the second Tornado Intercept Vehicle, dubbed TIV 2, to be featured in their next IMAX movie and the Storm Chasers series.
 Work began in September 2007 by forty welding students at the Great Plains Technology Center in Lawton, Oklahoma and was completed in time for the 2008 tornado chase season.
 TIV 2 was designed to address some of the problems experienced with the original TIV, namely its low ground clearance, lack of four-wheel drive, and low top speed.
 The TIV 2 has the ability to withstand wind speeds up to 130 mph not deployed.
-Deployed, it can withstand a 250 mph headwind.
+Deployed, it can withstand a 180-210 mph headwind.
 It is based on a Dodge Ram 3500 that was strengthened and converted to six-wheel drive by adding a third axle.

 After season two, the six-wheel drive system was modified to four-wheel drive.
 It is powered by a 6.7-liter Cummins turbocharged diesel engine, modified with propane and water injection to produce 625 hp.
 This gives TIV 2 an estimated top speed of over 100 mi/h.
 Its fuel capacity is 92 US Gallons (348 L), giving TIV 2 an approximate range of around 750 mi.
 The body of TIV 2 is constructed of a 1/8-inch steel skin welded over a 2 in square tubing steel frame.
 The windows in TIV 2 are all bullet-resistant 1.63 in interlayered polycarbonate sheets and tempered glass.
 TIV 2 also features an IMAX filming turret similar to the one on the original TIV.
-The original TIV's air ride suspension mechanism was not used on TIV 2 in favor of six hydraulic skirts that drop down to deflect wind over the TIV to stabilize it and protect the underside from debris.
+TIV 2 has an air suspension system allowing it to be lowered when deploying so less wind can get under the vehicle.
+It is also equipped with three hydraulic skirts that drop down to deflect wind over the TIV to stabilize it and protect the underside from debris.
 It was also not originally equipped with hydraulic spikes.

 TIV 2 debuted on the second season of Storm Chasers, which began airing on the Discovery Channel in October 2008.
 Its initial performance did not go well, as it was plagued by mechanical failures, including several broken axles, which forced Casey to abandon TIV 2 and return to chasing in the original TIV until TIV 2's issues could be resolved.
 Despite Discovery Channel showing that TIV 2 was out of commission for the majority of the season, TIV 2 could be seen chasing through to the end of the season, including the May 29, 2008 Kearney, NE tornado, though it was not shown in the series.